-Do you know that inner voice that always seems to be going?
+Do you know that self-talk or your inner voice always seems to be going?
 It is constantly “telling” you what you should do, what you might do, and reflecting on things you have already done.
-It evaluates what you do while you’re doing it, providing opinions and suggesting possible ramifications and outcomes.
-This is one type of inner monologue which psychologists have identified, and labeled as, “self-talk.”
+Then, it evaluates what you do while you’re doing it, providing opinions and suggesting possible ramifications and outcomes.
+Psychologists have identified and labeled this type of inner monologue as “self-talk.”

 To get a better idea of exactly what self-talk is, psychologist Susan Krauss-Whitbourne likens self talk to the “equivalent of sports announcers commenting on a player’s successes or failures on the playing field.”
 Unlike athletes that never hear a television or radio sports commentator’s voice, you definitely “hear” what your self-talk is telling you.